-Physics Foundation: All physics majors must complete a core of five physics courses called the Foundation.
-In addition to the three-term introductory sequence (Physics 106, 110 or 115, 120), the Foundation includes a course in Modern Physics with laboratory (Physics 240) and a course in Thermal and Statistical Physics (Physics 250).
+Physics Foundation: All physics majors must complete a core of four physics courses called the Foundation.
+In addition to the three-term introductory sequence (Physics 110 or 115, 117, 120), the Foundation includes a course in Modern Physics with laboratory (Physics 240) .
 Accompanying these physics courses must be work in mathematics including Multivariable Calculus (Math 212) and Linear Systems (Math 214).

 Options: In addition to the Foundation, all physics majors must complete one of the following Physics Options.
 Upon graduation, the student's transcript will list both the major (Physics) and the chosen Option.

-Some of the four Options require Physics Selectives, which are courses from the 260 or 360 series, or 300-level courses below 390 not otherwise required for the Option.
+Some of the five Options require Physics Selectives, which are courses from the 260 or 360 series, or 300-level courses below 390 not otherwise required for the Option.

-Education Option (24 units): Physics 320 and eight units of Physics Selectives.
-Also required are Education 201, 205, and 340.
+Education Option (28 units): Physics 320 and twelve units of Physics Selectives.
+Also required are Education 201, 205, and 341 .
 Education 314 is highly recommended.
 This option is recommended for students who wish to pursue careers in secondary science education.

 COMPREHENSIVE REQUIREMENT: The comprehensive requirement for majors is met by completion of the year-long Senior Seminar (Physics 490/491) with a grade of C or better and by passing a comprehensive examination on the material covered in the Physics Foundation.